meyermarcel/libheif-go-empty-image/README.md

-# libheif golang API empty image
+# ~~libheif golang API produces empty image~~ fixed

-I read different image files from disk.
-After the conversion to the .heif format by the amazing C library [libheif](https://github.com/strukturag/libheif) some of them were empty.
+~~I read different image files from disk.
+After the conversion to HEIF by the amazing C library [libheif](https://github.com/strukturag/libheif) some of them were empty.~~

+Version 1.8.0 of [libheif](https://github.com/strukturag/libheif) fixes this issue.

 To reproduce this behaviour this project was created.